ryssbowh/craft-emails/README.md

 - Manage email shots

 To add attachements users will need "View volume" and potentially "View files uploaded by other users" for one or several volumes.

+## Requirements

+php >= 7.4
+Craft >= 3.5
+[Redactor plugin](https://plugins.craftcms.com/redactor), this is automatically installed by composer but doesn't need to be installed/enabled in the cms

+## Installation

+`composer require ryssbowh/craft-emails`

 ## Roadmap